Filipinos in Belgium: Demographics

 Filipinos in Belgium work primarily as tradesmen, in the hospitality industry, as domestic workers, or as seamen on Belgian-flagged ships.
 A number of Filipino international students also attend Belgian institutions of higher education, but are considered "temporary migrants."
 Gender-wise, most Filipinos in Belgium are female, amounting to roughly 60% of the population.

 The Philippine Embassy in Belgium considers "limited employment opportunities, illegal residency status and fraudulent documentation" to be the largest issues facing the Filipino community in Belgium.
 Of the 12,224 Filipinos estimated to be living in Belgium, the CFO estimates that 5,000 (40.9%) are "irregular" or living without legal residency status, while 6,840 (56.0%) and 384 (3.1%) Filipinos have "permanent" and "temporary" status, respectively.

 Economics

-In 2012, Filipinos in Belgium officially sent a total of approximately $62.0 million USD in remittances back to the Philippines (US$32.3 land-based and US$19.8 sea-based), after a peak of $63.4 million USD in remittances in 2010.
+In 2012, Filipinos in Belgium officially sent a total of approximately US$62.0 million in remittances back to the Philippines (US$32.3 land-based and US$19.8 sea-based), after a peak of US$63.4 million in remittances in 2010.
 This figure accounts for 0.28% of all remittances sent to the Philippines.
 Three Filipino banks have correspondent accounts with banks in Norway to allow for remittance transfers.